Skip to main content

 Basic example

 The following program times out any request that takes longer than two seconds.
-The handler simulates work with sleepWithContext, which stops when the request's context is canceled:
+The handler simulates work with sleepWithContext, which stops when the context is canceled:

 package main